Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Kane Equations

 and

-In the following, for the sake of simplicity, we restrict the analysis to systems for which the variation of the mass density is negligible, i.e., $\Dot{\rho}_{i} = 0$, $i \in \{ 1, \dots, N \}$.
+\review{In a nutshell, $\Qm$ models all external forces, while $\Qm^{*}$ the inertia of the system.} \review{In this paper,} we restrict the analysis to systems for which the variation of the mass density is negligible, i.e., $\Dot{\rho}_{i} = 0$, $i \in \{ 1, \dots, N \}$.
 This way, we can simplify the second term in the integrand of~\eqref{eq:Q^*_k_deformable} to